opattison/olivermakes/readme.md

 - Jekyll for building
 - Amazon S3 for deploying and hosting
+- TypeKit for fonts – using three weights of [Ratio by p.s.type](http://cargocollective.com/pstype/Ratio)
 - MapBox for maps
 - Responsive images using `srcset` HTML specification
 - No templates, pre-processors or boilerplate
+- As little JavaScript as possible

 ## Requirements